OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 **Contacts, communications, and other inputs**.
 You can choose to let Cortana collect and access your device and cloud-based email and other communications, your calendar and tasks, and your contacts to enable additional features and personalization.
 If you give permission, Cortana will collect and process additional data, including:

 *   **Contacts, text messages, and email**.
-Cortana uses your contacts and messages to do a variety of things, such as: making calls when Cortana is connected to Skype, allowing you to add events to your calendar, apprising you of messages or important contacts, and keeping you up to date on events and important activities.
+Cortana uses your contacts and messages to do a variety of things, such as: making calls in the Teams app, allowing you to add events to your calendar, apprising you of messages or important contacts, and keeping you up to date on events and important activities.
 Cortana also uses your contacts and messages to help you with planning and offers other suggestions.
 *   **Communications history**.
 Cortana learns who is most important to you and your preferred methods of communication by analyzing your call, text message, and email history.
 Cortana uses this data to flag important messages for you (such as missed calls), and to improve the performance of features such as speech recognition.
 *   **Calendar appointments**.
 Cortana uses your calendars to provide reminders and information relevant to your appointments.